China city scraps alloy plant after protests

 At least 13 people were injured on Monday when police used teargas to disperse the crowd, the city government said.
 It said there were no deaths, but Hong Kong's Ming Pao newspaper and a resident reported that one high school student had died.

-The government said it would be lenient toward people who surrendered within three days for their roles in organizing the protest, but others would be "severely punished".
+The government said it would be lenient toward people who surrendered within three days for their roles in organising the protest, but others would be "severely punished".

 Sichuan Hongda, one of China's biggest zinc and lead producers, issued a statement on Tuesday maintaining that it was a government-approved project.